apache/druid/docs/content/tutorials/tutorial-batch.md

 A data load is initiated by submitting an *ingestion task* spec to the Druid Overlord.
 For this tutorial, we'll be loading the sample Wikipedia page edits data.

-An ingestion spec can be written by hand or you can use the "Data loader" that is built into the Druid console to help iteratively build one for you by sampling your data.
+An ingestion spec can be written by hand or by using the "Data loader" that is built into the Druid console.
+The data loader can help you build an ingestion spec by sampling your data and and iteratively configuring various ingestion parameters.
-The data loader currently only supports native batch ingestion (streaming support coming soon).
+The data loader currently only supports native batch ingestion (support for streaming, including data stored in Apache Kafka and AWS Kinesis, is coming in future releases).
+Streaming ingestion is only available through a written ingestion spec today.

 We've included a sample of Wikipedia edits from September 12, 2015 to get you started.

 ## Loading data with the data loader

-Navigate to [localhost:8888](http://localhost:8888) and click `Load data` in the console header, select `Local disk`.
+Navigate to [localhost:8888](http://localhost:8888) and click `Load data` in the console header.
+Select `Local disk`.

 ![Data loader init](../tutorials/img/tutorial-batch-data-loader-01.png "Data loader init")